pcolombo/ld-demo/README.md

 1. Ensure the flag is set to off
 2. Launch the site and observe that the option to checkout with a credit/debit card is shown
 2. Toggle the feature flag on and reload the site.
-The checkout option should chane to a PayPal widget experience.
+The checkout option should change to a PayPal widget experience

 Launch Darkly delivers changes to flag states near instantaneously.
 By changing the flag and refreshing the page we can enable the new experience at will.